-I calculated the Pearson's correlation coefficients between the self-reported ratings and the two items measuring actual ability: a) percentage of tasks successfully completed (effectiveness); and b) amount of time spent on the eight tasks (efficiency).
-The third and fourth columns in Appendix 1 present the results of these analyses for the entire sample.
-Items that were replicated on the General Social Survey Internet modules are highlighted in bold.
+I calculated the Pearson's correlation coefficients among the self-reported ratings and the two items measuring actual ability: percentage of tasks successfully completed (effectiveness) and amount of time spent on the eight tasks (efficiency).
+The third and fourth columns in Table 1 present the results of these analyses for the entire sample.
+Items that were replicated on the GSS Internet modules are highlighted in bold.

 The signs of the coefficients are in the expected direction.
-For percentage of tasks successfully completed, the correlation coefficients are positive suggesting that understanding the various computer and Internet-related terms is positively correlated with users' ability to find content online.
-The negative coefficients for time spent on tasks shows that those with better understanding of computer and Internet terms took less time to look for information online.
-In the majority of cases the coefficients are statistically significant for both outcome skill measures.
-This suggests that the self-reported ratings of digital literacy items may be used as a proxy for actual skill measures.
-The next step is calculating the optimal index for measuring digital literacy using survey questions.
+For percentage of tasks successfully completed, the correlation coefficients are positive, suggesting that understanding the various computer- and Internet-related terms is positively correlated with users' ability to find content online.
+The negative coefficients for time spent on tasks shows that those with a better understanding of computer and Internet terms took less time to look for information online.
+In the majority of cases, the coefficients are statistically significant for both outcome skill measures.
+This suggests that the self-reported ratings of digital literacy items may be